yoyoberenguer/EPROM/README.md

 VIL = VOH * exp(-t/RC)
 t = -RCln(0.8/3.3) and RC = -t/ln(0.8/3.3)
 ```
-We are using a 220pF value and this gives us 112ns delay after the count of 3 by the flip flop
+We are using a 220pF capacitor value and this gives us 112ns delay after the count of 3 by the flip flop.
 **LoopCount** signal will remain at a low level during at least 112ns before triggering the reset

-Mismatch(output of the comparator) is setting the clock for the loop counting circuit(2x JK flip flop)
+The **Mismatch** signal(output of the comparator 74LS688) is generating a clock signal for the loop counting
-Mismatch output will be set to zero during PROGRAM MODE cycle and set to +5V when the byte mismatch during
-the VERIFY MODE, creating a raising edge on the flip flop counter.

-Gate 74LS08 (AND) output is high when both entries are +5V
-(Byte MISMATCH P!=Q & NOT CLK period raising edge (VERIFIY MODE)
+circuit(2 JK flip flop).

+**Output of the comparator 74LS688 & AND gate**
   NOT CLK | P=Q! | Mismatch value
   --------|------|--------------
   0       |  0   |   0    ==> CLK = 0V & Byte OK
-  0       |  1   |   0    ==> CLK = 0V & Byte MISMATCH (PROGRAM MODE)
+  0       |  1   |   0    ==> CLK = 0V & Byte MISMATCH (happen during the PROGRAMMING sequence )
   1       |  0   |   0    ==> CLK = 5V & Byte OK (VERIFY MODE OK)
   1       |  1   |   1    ==> CLK = 5V & Byte MISMATCH (VERIFY MODE NOT OK) loop 3 times

 74LS688 Output is high (+5v) when P!=Q
 P=Q output is (0V)
 If the Byte mismatch the output of 74LS688 will remains high and the led will be lit.
-This scenario can also happen during the PROGRAMA MODE, this is why
+This scenario can also happen during the PROGRAMMING MODE, this is why
 we need to add an AND gate 74LS08 at the output of the comparator
-to lit the led only during the VERIFY MODE when the Byte mismatch.
+to lit the led only during the VERIFY MODE when the byte mismatch.